-Arroz con patois a dish that clearly draws influence from China, France, and Spain.
+Arroz con pato is a dish that clearly draws influence from China, France, and Spain.
 In other words, it is northern Peru’s answer to the famous paella.
-Paella is essentially a dish consisting of rice cooked in stock with vegetables and plenty of coriander.
-It is served with a confit or a roasted duck leg.
+Paella is essentially a dish consisting of rice cook in stock with vegetables and plenty of coriander.
+It serves with a confit or a roasted duck leg.
 This delicious dish is hugely popular in the city of Chiclayo.

 These are actually pastries similar to the empanada that is filled with a soup-like gravy.
 These Bolivian treats were named after another city of Argentina called Salta.
 Though unlikely, this typical Bolivian food is an experience itself.

 Peru finds itself again on the list because of Chicharrones.
-It is another treat offered by Peru.
-Chicharrones can be of different types and forms depending on the places.
+It is another treat that offers by Peru.
+Chicharrones can be of different types and forms depending on the place.
 In some places, they are crumbled and fried fish, fried squid, or pork sandwiches.
-In other places, they are pork rinds that are cooked on pork fat.
+In other places, they are pork rinds that cook on pork fat.
 A visit to Peru is a must just for its variety of delicacies.

-Arepas is a staple dish of Colombia that is served with egg, cheese, a spicy mince, sweet corn, or a combination of the above-mentioned items.
-First, the dough is prepared and then flattened into pancakes.
-These pancakes are then fried and filled with all sorts of tasty local items found in Colombia.
+Arepas is a staple dish of Colombia that serve with egg, cheese, a spicy mince, sweet corn, or a combination of the above-mentioned items.
+First, the dough is preparing and then flattening into pancakes.
+These pancakes are then frying and fill with all sorts of tasty local items find in Colombia.

-This spicy street food delicacy can only be founded in the northern state of Bahia.
-The food is instantly handed over by the vendors after being prepared.
+This spicy street food delicacy can only find in the northern state of Bahia.
+The food instantly hands over by the vendors after being prepare.
 It’s best to taste it while it is piping hot.
 Acreage is actually a deep-fried cake made up of mashed black-eyed peas that are filled with a spicy paste of prawns and ground cashews.
-This mouthwatering dish needs to be on your list of most tasty street foods.
+This mouthwatering dish needs to be on your list of the tastiest street foods.

 The Peruvian cuisine offers Aji de gallina to its visitors who want to have an idea of the local cuisine.
 It is a stew of chicken shredded into small pieces, cooked with yellow potatoes and the key ingredient “Aji Amarillo“, a yellow Peruvian chili, along with other spices.
 It is best when served with rice.

 Your Peruvian cuisine marathon remains incomplete without the classic Peruvian dish.
 Ceviche is raw seafood in citrus juice.
 The juice helps to incorporate the freshness of the seafood.
-It also comes with the crunchy fried corn, and the main flavor of the dish is provided by a little aji Amarillo.
+It also comes with crunchy fried corn, and the main flavor of the dish provides by a little aji Amarillo.
 This classic dish is available in any coastal region in Peru.

-This is the ultimate lamb dish where an entire lamb is stretched out on a wooden cross and cooked slowly in a fire.
+This is the ultimate lamb dish where an entire lamb is stretching out on a wooden cross and cooked slowly in a fire.
 A glass of wine just makes the dish more perfect.

-Lechon too is a dish where an entire pig is stuffed with rice, onions, peas, and other vegetables.
-It is then slow-roasted in a brick oven for 10 hours.
-The locals along with the tourists are obsessed with Lechon.
+Lechon too is a dish where an entire pig is a stuff with rice, onions, peas, and other vegetables.
+It is then slow-roast in a brick oven for 10 hours.
+The locals along with the tourists obsess with Lechon.